RushuiGuan/framework/commandline/Albatross.CommandLine/README.md

 * An error code of 9999 will be returned if there is an issue constructing the command handler instance.
 It could happen when the dependency is not property configured.
 * An error code of 9998 will be returned if the command handler is not registered.
 This could happen if the `CodeGenExtensions.RegisterCommands()` method is not used.
 * If none of the defined commands shows up, `CodeGenExtensions.AddCommands()` method is not invoked.

+## Customization
+[Setup](./Setup.cs) has a few methods that can be overwritten to change the behavior of the program
+* Override the `RegisterServices` method to setup dependency injections
+* Override the `RootCommandDescription` property to create a custom description for the root command.
+* Override the `ConfigureBuilder` method to customize `System.CommandLine` to the desired behavior.
+* Override the `CreateRootCommand` method to change the global options
+* Override the `CreateGlobalCommandHandler` method to use your own global command handler.
+	* Albatross.CommandLine uses an instance of [GlobalCommandHandler](./GlobalCommandHandler.cs) for all commands.
+Its job is to invoke the specific sub command handler,  error handling and implementation of global options.
+The `GlobalCommandHandler` class bypasses the error handling mechanism of `System.CommandLine` library.
+	* `CreateGlobalCommandHandler` method can be overwritten to so that a different global handler can be used.